andrewlidong/RayquazaORM/README.md

-# Ruby ORM
+# RedORM

 ## About

-Ruby ORM is a framework connecting classes to relational database tables.
-By using a preconfigured base class along with metaprogramming techniques, RubyORM allows the user to set up important functionality by creating Models, the M in MVC.
+RedORM is a framework connecting classes to relational database tables.
+By using a preconfigured base class along with metaprogramming techniques, RedORM allows the user to set up important functionality by creating Models, the M in MVC.
 Besides having their own functionality of making common queries, models can also be connected to other models via associations.

 ## Architecture and Technologies